mattermost/mattermost/server/cmd/mmctl/docs/mmctl_import_process.rst

 ::

   -h, --help     help for process
+      --legacy   Set this to indicate that the file path passed exists on the server side.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~